Security Rules

 Introduction

 You may want to restrict access for specific authentications, for example, allow a list of IP ranges only.
+This provides SSRF-protection for DNS resolution and IP validation before requests.
 Every authentication mode has common configurations of security rules to harden API securities such as:

 - IP Allow List.